Former Ethnic Greek mayor released from prison in Albania News

 Since his arrest in 2023 and the call for early elections in CEC, the relations between Greece and Albania have been strained, with Athens citing concerns regarding “the deprivation of the presumption of innocence, the integrity of the evidentiary process, the prohibition of swearing-in, and the disproportionate sentence imposed,” as well as the fact that the Municipality of Himarë has been governed for a year by unauthorized individuals.

-The Prime Minister of Greece, Kyriakos Mitotakis, has continually threatened in 2023 to block EU integration of Albania.
-According to him, resolving the issue in relation to Beleri’s case is necessary to start Albania’s accession negotiations with the EU.
+The prime minister of Greece, Kyriakos Mitotakis, has continually threatened in 2023 to block EU integration of Albania.
+He says that resolving the issue of Beleri’s case is necessary to start Albania’s accession negotiations with the EU.

 Beleri’s arrest was widely perceived as politically motivated, driven by business interests within the seaside hotel industry, and possibly intended to secure land for government-aligned partners.
 Following his imprisonment, Beleri was elected to the European Parliament as a member of the Greek ruling party “New Democracy” and under the umbrella of the center-right European People’s Party.
 In July, Albania’s authorities allowed him to be sworn in as an MEP.